 On receipt of an acceptable application we will contact you to take your payment by debit/credit card.

-You must then advertise the application by displaying a site notice at the premises for 7 days.
+You must then advertise the application by displaying a site notice at the premises for 15 days (see Policy note 3.3).
+A template site notice is available on request.

 Current applications